celt/overlay/README.md

 overlay
 =======

-custom gentoo ebuilds for personal using
+custom gentoo ebuilds for personal using, May containts obsolete ebuild.

 #How to use with layman
 ```bash